Dash-Industry-Forum/Ingest/DASH-IF-Ingest.bs.md

 functions as an ingest format to a packager or active media processor, while the second interface (DASH/HLS Ingest) works mainly to ingest media presentations to an origin server, cloud storage or CDN.
-Smart implementations can implement both interfaces.
+Smart implementations can implement both interfaces at once.
 With CMAF being used increasingly by both DASH and HLS in practice this would be a preferred implementation option.

 [[#workflows]] provides more background and motivation for the two interfaces.